Canwest: Sale of assets to Shaw and Postmedia

 In February 2010, the company announced an agreement with Shaw Communications whereby the latter company would buy an 80% voting interest, and 20% equity interest, in the restructured entity, pending approvals from the Canadian Radio-television and Telecommunications Commission (CRTC) and others.
 The company's newspapers were not part of the Shaw deal and were already sold separately to Postmedia Network.
 However, the Asper family with Goldman and Catalyst made their own bid to retake Canwest with a $120 million bid in competition with the bid proposed by Shaw Communications.
 On February 25, 2010, it was announced that Shaw Communications had won a court battle to continue their plans to purchase assets & voting shares from Canwest.
-After the announcement, Shaw revealed that its investment amounted to a minimum of $95-million in exchange for 20 percent of the equity and an 80 percent voting interest in the restructured company.
+After the announcement, Shaw revealed that its investment amounted to a minimum of $95 million in exchange for 20 percent of the equity and an 80 percent voting interest in the restructured company.

 Although Goldman, Catalyst, and the Aspers continued to work on their own bid after the Shaw agreement, Shaw announced a revised agreement, following court-ordered mediation, under which it would purchase the entirety of Canwest's broadcasting operations, including the portion owned by Goldman.
 This deal was later modified following a second court-ordered mediation to include a settlement agreement between Shaw, creditors, and the Official Ad Hoc Committee of Shareholders, led by the Aspers, Blott Asset Management, L.L.C. and two other hedge funds.
 This marked the first successful equity committee campaign in Canada under CCAA.
-A modified deal, including the Settlement Agreement, received the approval of the Ontario Superior Court on June 23, 2010, the Competition Bureau as of August 13, 2010, and was given final approval from the CRTC on October 22, 2010, with Canwest delisting itself from the TSX and officially ceasing operations that same month.
-Final closing would officially occur in October 2011 following the official CMI Transition Order.
+A modified deal, including the settlement agreement, received the approval of the Ontario Superior Court on June 23, 2010, the Competition Bureau on August 13, 2010, and was given final approval from the CRTC on October 22, 2010, with Canwest delisting itself from the TSX and officially ceasing operations that same month.
+The final closing would officially occur in October 2011, following the official CMI Transition Order.
 Meanwhile, Shaw Communications reorganized Canwest into Shaw Media.

 After bankruptcy proceedings concluded under the Bankruptcy and Insolvency Act, Canwest, by this point known as 2737469 Canada, Inc., finally dissolved on May 27, 2013, after 39 continuous years of operation.
 Asper, through his Syngus Corp. holding company, went on to establish Anthem Media Group in 2010 and has since grown into the portfolio through the ownership of Impact Wrestling, AXS TV, Fight Network and GameTV.

 In April 2016, the Shaw Media assets were subsumed by Shaw's sister company Corus Entertainment.